- Status:

 Your application must be able to demonstrate that:

-If your application is unable to demonstrate compliance against all eligibility criteria, it may be ruled ineligible.
+If your application is unable to demonstrate compliance with ALL eligibility criteria, it may be ruled ineligible.

-We will contact all applicants on the outcome of their applications.
-Successful projects will be published here, on the Victorian School Building Authority website.
+We will contact all schools on the outcome of their applications.
+Successful projects will be published on the Victorian School Building Authority website.

 Submission of an application does not necessarily mean your school will receive funding.